DTT2411/snow-depot/README.md

 |Alert user about account interactions|As a customer I can be alerted when I have logged in or out, or updated my details, so that I can be sure of my login status and details at all times.|Must Have| Complete|
 |Alert user to basket changes|As a customer I can be alerted when I have added, update or removed an item my basket so that I have a visual cue that my items are being added correct, besides the running total updating.|Should Have|Complete|
 |Email confirmation of purchase|As a customer I can receive a customised confirmation email after completing my order so that I have email evidence of the purchase and details confirmed to me.|Should Have|Complete|

+*Not complete or partially complete user stories will be discussed in the Future Improvements section

 ## Design